 Definition

 Passivity refers to the condition or behavior of not taking initiative, avoiding confrontation, and yielding control or decision-making to others.
-It may arise from fear, indifference, low confidence, or learned behavior.
+It may arise from fear, indifference, low confidence, or learned patterns of powerlessness.
 In personal relationships, a passive individual might avoid expressing opinions or needs.
-In larger contexts like politics or social movements, passivity can signify a lack of engagement or willingness to act.
-While it may sometimes reflect peace-seeking or patience, it can also lead to stagnation or exploitation if prolonged.
+In larger contexts like politics or social movements, passivity can signal a lack of engagement or willingness to act.
+While it may sometimes reflect peace-seeking or patience, it can also lead to stagnation or exploitation if it continues unchecked.
 Passivity isn’t always negative—it depends on the situation.

 However, it often suggests a lack of agency or assertiveness that may prevent growth, change, or resolution.
 The term is used in psychology, social dynamics, and communication to describe behavior that contrasts with action, assertiveness, or resistance.